Skip to content

 }

 Node affinity ensures that the scheduler will attempt to schedule pods with their matching nodes.
-However, it may not prevent other pods, that do not have matching key-value pairs, from being scheduled to label nodes.
+However, it may not prevent other pods that do not have matching key-value pairs from being scheduled to label nodes.
 Node affinity will also not remove preexisting pods that have been scheduled to the node before the label was added.
 Administrators wanting to repel all pods that are not designated for the upgrade job may also want to taint the node.

 Tolerations

 Similarly to node affinity, tainting a node requires a key-value pair, as well as an effect, to be applied to a node.
 Applying a taint to a node ensures that all pods that do not tolerate the node are repelled from it and are scheduled to other available nodes instead.
-For a pod to tolerate a tainted node, the key, values, and effect properties under tolerations must either match the tainted values exactly or have just the key value be present in the tolerations property.
+For a pod to tolerate a tainted node, the key, values, and effect properties under tolerations must either match the tainted values exactly or have only the key value be present in the tolerations property.
 Below is the general JSON syntax for tolerations:

 Use dark colors for code blocksCopy